xpqz/dyalog-docs/dotnet-interface/docs/aplscript/creating-net-classes.md

 It is possible to define and use new .NET classes within an `APLScript`.

 A class is defined by `:Class` and `:EndClass` statements.
 The methods provided by the class are defined as function bodies enclosed within these statements.
-Please see the Language Reference for a complete discussion of writing classes in Dyalog APL.
+Please see the Language Reference for a complete discussion of writing classes in Dyalog.
 This chapter will only provide a brief introduction to the subject, aimed specifically at APLScript.

 You may also define sub-classes or nested classes using nested `:Class` and `:EndClass` statements.
 ```apl